nishant1931/Password-generator/README.md

 # Password-generator

-It is a simple React.js password generator app and you can copy the generated password.
+It is a simple React.js random password generator app and you can copy the generated password.